Teenage Break Ups — All Break Ups — Are Hard To Do

-As Neil Sedaka sings, “Breaking up is hard to do…” In this edition of Our Two Sense, Dr. Wes and Kyra offer tips for helping teenagers handle a break up with a romantic partner.
+As Neil Sedaka sings, “Breaking up is hard to do…” In this edition of Our Two Sense, Dr. Wes and Kyra offer teenage break up advice.
+Here are several tips for helping teenagers learn how to leave a relationship with a romantic partner.

-Today Kyra and I will discuss tips for helping teens call it off.
+Today Kyra and I will discuss tips for helping teens learn how to end a relationship.
 Here are mine.
 Feel free to pass them off to your teen.
-By the way, this advice for teen break-ups also works for adults:
+By the way, this teenage break up advice also works for adults:

 Never dump (or threaten to dump) anyone you don’t really want to break up with.
 People use breaking up as a threat, a punishment, or a method of controlling their partners.
 That’s just a way of avoiding dealing with real relationship problems.
-Breaking up should be a final ending after everything else has been tried, not a manipulation.
+Breaking up, even teenage break ups, should be a final ending after everything else has been tried, not a manipulation.

 It’s called breaking up for a reason.
 You’re ending the relationship.
 Instead, one of the most disturbing trends among young couples in the last ten years is the double helix of friendship and dating.
 Teens like the freedom they get from being out of a relationship, but they don’t like the loneliness and hurt.
 So, they try to have it both ways—all gain, no pain.
 Instead, think of breaking up as deleting someone from your life.
 No hanging out, no post-break up sex, no late-night texts, no Facebook or Twitter stalking, and absolutely no Snapchat.
 You’re done.
 Be friendly in the hall at school or at a party, but do not try to be friends.